Reranko05/Brain-Tumor-Segmentation/README.md

 jupyter notebook TumorSegment001.ipynb
 ```
 2. Run the cells sequentially to preprocess data, train the model, and evaluate performance.

+Note: This notebook contains the output from a successful run.
+Later code edits caused errors which I’m debugging — but this version showcases the working pipeline and predictions

 ## Results
 The model achieves high segmentation accuracy, effectively distinguishing tumor regions from MRI scans.